Acting as an importer

 More information: Acting as a representative

-When the customs declaration is approved, Customs sends the decision on release and the customs clearance decision to the company.
-The customs clearance decision is a customs invoice and when it is paid, the reserved guarantee from the comprehensive guarantee is released.
-Customs also sends a periodic filing, which contains all customs clearance invoices of a given period.
+When the customs declaration is approved, Customs sends the decision on release, the invoice and the customs clearance decision to the company.
+Payment of the invoice releases the guarantee reserved from the comprehensive guarantee.
+Customs also sends a periodic filing to the holder of the payment deferment authorisation, containing all customs clearance invoices of a given period.

 The warehouse keeper or road border customs releases the goods against the decision on release.